 for some rational numbers $c_1, \ldots, c_n$.
 Moreover, we have $c_n=-2$.
 In particular, the log pair $(S,D^\prime)$ is not log canonical at the point $P$. \end{lemma}

 \begin{proof} The existence of rational numbers $c_1, \ldots, c_n$ is obvious.
-We must show that $c_n=2$.
+We must show that $c_n=-2$.
 Write $D^\prime=\sum_{i=1}^{r}b_i D_i$, where each $b_i$ is a non-negative rational number.
 Let $L$ be a sufficiently general fiber of the morphism $f_2$.
 Then

 because $E_n$ is a section of the morphism $f_2$, every curve $\hat{D}_i$ lies in a fiber of the morphism $f_2$ and every curve $E_i$ with $i<n$ also lies in a fiber of the morphism $f_2$.
-Hence, $c_n=2$ and the log pair $(S,D^\prime)$ is not log canonical at the point $P$. \end{proof}
+Hence, $c_n=-2$ and~$(S,D^\prime)$ is not log canonical at $P$. \end{proof}

 Lemma~\ref{lemma:pseudo-convexity} shows that if a del Pezzo surface $S'$ with at worst du Val singularities contains a $(-K_{S'})$-polar cylinder, then the surface $S'$ must possess an effective anticanonical $\mathbb{Q}$-divisor $B$ such that the log pair $(S', B)$ is not log canonical.
 Such an effective anticanonical $\mathbb{Q}$-divisor is called a \emph{tiger} on the del Pezzo surface $S'$ (cf. \cite{KeMc99}).
-In particular, applying Lemma~\ref{lemma:pseudo-convexity} to the log pair $(S,D)$, we see that the log pair $(S,D)$ is not log canonical at the point $P$.
+In particular, applying Lemma~\ref{lemma:pseudo-convexity} to~$(S,D)$, we see that~$(S,D)$ is not log canonical at $P$.

 \emph{Proof of Theorem~\ref{theorem:main} (I).}

 \textbf{Case 1.} The surface $S$ is of degree $1$.